Are you a no-till gardener or do you prefer to till?

 Well, you have to be able to have an organized garden to keep up with everything.

-So that is one huge benefit to me as to why you might want to till your garden.
+That is one huge benefit to me as to why you might want to till your garden.
 Again, I’m not saying everyone’s ‘no-dig’ garden ends up like mine.

-But what I am saying is that apparently, it can happen.
+However, what I am saying is that apparently, it can happen.
 So you need to be aware of this.

-So I hope after sharing my experience as well as the perks I’m enjoying (or looking forward to) when tilling my garden will help you to make a more informed decision.
+I hope after sharing my experience as well as the perks I’m enjoying (or looking forward to) when tilling my garden will help you to make a more informed decision.